 Clean the circumcision site gently with warm water after each diaper change, then pat it dry or let it air dry.
-Apply a thin layer of ointment as directed and keep the area clean and dry.
-Mild swelling, bruising, whitish coating, and a small amount of blood-tinged drainage are normal at first.
-Call your doctor for fever, worsening redness, swelling, foul drainage, bleeding, or trouble urinating, and you’ll see what else to watch for.
+Apply a thin layer of ointment only as directed, and keep the diaper loose enough to avoid pressure.
+Mild swelling, bruising, a yellow-white healing film, and a small amount of blood-tinged spotting can be normal at first.
+Call your doctor for fever, worsening redness, foul drainage, heavy bleeding, increasing pain, or trouble urinating.

 Circumcision Aftercare Basics

-Contact a healthcare provider promptly for persistent bleeding, foul-smelling drainage, or increasing redness.
-With consistent care, you protect your body’s recovery and maintain the freedom to heal with confidence.
+Contact a healthcare provider promptly for persistent bleeding, foul-smelling drainage, increasing redness, worsening swelling, fever, or trouble urinating.
+With consistent care, you protect healing and lower the chance of irritation.

 How to Clean the Circumcision Site Daily

-You should gently clean the circumcision site after each diaper change with a peribottle or squirt bottle of warm water, and you shouldn’t scrub the incision.
+You should gently clean the circumcision site after each diaper change with warm water, especially if stool gets near the area.
+A peribottle or clean squirt bottle can help rinse without rubbing.

-After rinsing, pat the area dry with a clean cloth or let it air dry, then apply a thin layer of antibiotic ointment such as bacitracin around the sutures as directed.
+After rinsing, pat the area dry with a clean cloth or let it air dry briefly.
+Then apply a thin layer of petroleum jelly or prescribed ointment if your clinician told you to use it.

 Daily Cleaning Routine

-During each diaper change, gently rinse the circumcision site with warm water from a peribottle or squirt bottle, taking care not to scrub the area.
+During each diaper change, gently rinse the circumcision site with warm water from a peribottle or squirt bottle.
+Avoid wipes directly on the incision unless your clinician says they are safe.

-Watch for a gradual drop in redness and swelling; a whitish coating can appear and is normal.
+Watch for a gradual drop in redness and swelling.
+A yellow-white coating can appear and may be normal healing tissue.

-Consistent, gentle care supports recovery and helps you stay in control.
+Consistent, gentle care supports recovery and helps you notice problems early.

 Drying And Ointment

-Once you’ve rinsed the circumcision site with warm water, gently pat the penis dry with a clean cloth to remove moisture and reduce irritation.
+Once you’ve rinsed the circumcision site with warm water, gently pat the penis dry with a clean cloth or gauze.
+Do not rub the area, because friction can irritate healing skin.

-Don’t scrub the incision; let soapy water run over it during baths.
+Don’t scrub the incision; let soapy water run over it during baths after your provider says bathing is okay.

-Watch for unusual drainage or increasing redness, and contact your healthcare provider if either appears.
+Watch for unusual drainage, increasing redness, swelling that worsens, or a bad smell, and contact your healthcare provider if any appear.

 Careful drying and ointment use help you protect healing and maintain comfort.